Start Playing with Online Piano Lessons Today

 After all, isn’t music about connecting with others?
 You can’t do that without sharing your voice!

 Creativity is related to intelligence and may be defined as the ability to recognize patterns, adjust to new situations, draw connections between abstract concepts, and to develop new ideas using these skills.
-Playing the piano gives you experience adapting to new situations (it’s a new skill, and every piece of music requires a different skill set), recognizing patterns (through finger exercises, harmonic progressions, and other recurring figures), and drawing connections between abstract concepts (through the metaphor of relating music to every day life).
+Playing the piano gives you experience practicing these aspects of creativity.

 I teach theoretical concepts through composition and improvisation: you learn by creating.
 The more you create, the more creative you become!